Urination - painful

 - Are there any changes in the volume or frequency of urination?

 - Do you feel the urge to urinate?

 - Are there any or in the genital area?

 - Are you pregnant or could you be pregnant?

 - Do you have any allergies to any medicines?

 - Have you had sexual intercourse with someone who has, or may have, gonorrhea or chlamydia?

 - Has there been a recent change in your brand of soap, detergent, or fabric softener?

 - Have you had surgery or radiation to your urinary or sexual organs?

 A urinalysis will be done.
 A urine culture may be ordered.
-If you have had a previous bladder or kidney infection, a more detailed history and physical are needed, and extra laboratory studies may be necessary.
-A pelvic exam and examination of vaginal fluids are necessary if a female has a vaginal discharge.
+If you have had a previous bladder or kidney infection, a more detailed history and physical are needed.
+Extra lab tests will also be needed.
+A pelvic exam and exam of vaginal fluids are needed for women and girls who have vaginal discharge.
 Men who have discharge from the penis will need to have a urethral swab done.